alixiazul/simple_elt_process/README.md

-# Simple ETL Process
+# Simple ELT Process

-Simple custom Extract, Load, Transform (ELT) project that utilises Docker and PostgreSQL to demonstrate a simple ETL pipeline.
+Simple custom Extract, Load, Transform (ELT) project that utilises Docker and PostgreSQL to demonstrate a simple ELT pipeline.

+## Instructions of use

+`docker compose up`